markbrown4/gmail-react/readme.md

 Let's move our attention to the `<div id="sub-header">` element next, when selecting threads we want our SubHeader to show us tools we can use on that selection.
 We also want checking the box in the sub-header to change state on our threads.
 This tells us we need a component above our ThreadList and SubHeader to maintain this shared state and that we should pull it out of ThreadItem's state and instead pass it from Inbox all the way down to Thread through props.

-React encourages us to break down our interface into a hierarchy of small components that take data and state and render.
-We'll make an Inbox component that holds the state for selected threads and will pass it down to the SubHeader and ThreadList components through props.
+React encourages us to break down our interface into a hierarchy of small components that given specific props and state render consistently.
+We'll make an Inbox component that holds the state for selected threads and can pass it down to the SubHeader and ThreadList components through props.

 ```
 <Inbox>